 Esta semana hemos estado trabajando las oraciones de relativo, como por ejemplo:

-'Jaén, que no tiene puente el lunes 11 de octubre, celebrará sus no-fiestas el día 18'.
+👉'Jaén, que no tiene puente el lunes 11 de octubre, celebrará sus no-fiestas el día 18'.

-Todos los vecinos organizaron una fiesta para celebrar el final del confinamiento que resultó ser muy emotiva.
+👉Todos los vecinos organizaron una fiesta para celebrar el final del confinamiento, que resultó ser muy emotiva.

-All the neighbours in the community organized a party to celebrate the end of the lockdown which/that turned out to be so emotional.
+'All the neighbours in the community organized a party to celebrate the end of the lockdown, which turned out to be so emotional.

 Os dejo un par de fichas con ejercicios para ir practicando cómo hacer oraciones de relativo.
 Como vienen ahora unos días de fiesta, seguramente tendréis más tiempo para trabajar y poneros al día.